letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 But so many industries still await transformation.
 One is the music industry, and in particular, music distribution, sales and promotion.
 This industry is currently dominated by proprietary software, usually sold as a hosted service.
-These services charge anywhere between 15% to 40% of artist sales, usually on top of any payment processing fees, for vanishingly little.
-This is in addition to exhorbitant fees, such as charging 50 cents for a "download code".
+These services cost between 15% to 40% of artist sales, usually on top of any payment processing fees, for very little return.
+This cost is in addition to exorbitant fees, such as charging 50 cents for a "download code".
 This means it costs an artist (or their label) potentially hundreds of dollars just to send out a digital demo to a select group of people in hopes of getting a few reviews.